Finding the Best Places to Retire Since 2006!

 Retire in Fairfield, California?

-Overview: About an hour northeast of San Francisco and 20 miles from the Napa Valley in northern California, Fairfield is a comfortable city and home to the famous Jelly Belly jellybean factory.
-It is also just three miles from Travis Air Force Base (the city's largest employer).
+About an hour northeast of San Francisco, 20 miles from the Napa Valley in northern California, three miles from Travis Air Force Base (the city's largest employer) and 18 miles from San Pablo Bay, which feeds into the Pacific, Fairfield is a comfortable city and home to the famous Jelly Belly jellybean factory.

 Climate: Fairfield has a Mediterranean climate, characterized by hot, dry summers and damp to wet, mild winters.
 Summer temperatures are in the 90s.
 Winter temperatures are in the 40s and 50s.
 The area receives 22 inches of rain per year.